sfigg/commercialization-public/customize/desktop/wsim/open-a-windows-image-or-catalog-file.md

 ## Open a Windows image file or catalog file

 1. Copy a previously created catalog file (.clg) to the technician computer or copy your customized Windows image file (install.wim) to the technician computer.

+   > [!Tip]
+   > Install.wim is included in Windows installation media, in the `Sources` folder.
+See [OEM deployment of Windows 10 for desktop editions](https://docs.microsoft.com/en-us/windows-hardware/manufacture/desktop/oem-deployment-of-windows-10-for-desktop-editions#customize-your-windows-image) for steps to make and deploy Windows images.

 1. On the technician computer, open Windows SIM.
 1. On the **File** menu, click **Select Windows Image**.
 1. In the **Select a Windows Image** dialog box, select the file type in the **Files of type** drop-down list, and then browse to a Windows image file or catalog file.
 If you open a Windows image file, Windows SIM will automatically create a catalog of that Windows image.